HangYingLee/PetStore-OOP-Java/README.md

     --> If we type “STOP” (Stop/ stop/ STOP), it runs a break and immediately ends the while loop.

+13. for-each loop:

+	for (Pet pet : pets) {

+	---> It retrieves each Pet object from the pets list, one by one.
+The loop will continue until all pets have been processed.

 ---
 Author: Hang Ying Lee (Ashley)